-The 1960s — also known as the crazy 60s — was a time of incredible societal change: dress, cars, world events and — how could we forget? — music and drugs.
+The 1960s, better known as the crazy 60s, was a tumultuous time.
+It was a time of incredible societal change: dress, cars, world events and — how could we forget? — music and drugs.

 The setting for this post is a small radio station in a small town in a small province in Eastern Canada.

-This story is about the goings-on at that radio station in the 60s when pop culture and rock music blossomed.
+This is a story about the goings-on at that radio station in the 60s when pop culture and rock music blossomed.
 It was a time when three young DJ’s — all destined to become news reporters — blossomed as well.

 UPDATE : Broadcaster Rick Shalala died from heart failure in Fredericton, New Brunswick, on Wednesday, 28 June 2017.

 “Most things are forgotten over time.
 We’re so caught up in our everyday lives that events of the past are no longer in orbit around our minds.
 But still, no matter how much time passes, there are some things we can never rub away.
 They remain with us forever, like a touchstone.” — Haruki Murakami, from Kafka on the Shore.

 Murakami sums things up rather nicely.
 The award-winning writer does a good job of describing the memories I have of my first full-time radio job at CKMR, ‘790 on the dial’ in Newcastle, New Brunswick.

 The 1960’s gave us a whole new language with words like Nam, rock on, main squeeze, pinko, friggin, laid back, pot … and full of it.
 It was at radio stations across Canada, the U.S. — heck, the world — where announcers did their own thing … and had a blast.